paulobraidot/open_vins_mobile/ReadMe.md

 We leverage the Android NDK to allow for building of our C++ project directly in the toolchain.
 If you want to use this application, open it up in Android Studio Otter | 2025.2.1.
 You might need to use SDK manager to install CMake 3.18.1.
-We use the Camera2 api to get the camera information from android and then pipe that into c++ via a JNI interfance.
+We use the Camera2 api to get the camera information [from android](app/src/main/java/com/openvins/android/) and then pipe that into c++ via a [JNI interfance](app/src/main/cpp/native-lib.cpp).
 Once in c++ we have a second background thread which is consuming the images and pushing to the VioManager directly.

 ## Getting Started

 1. Clone this repository: `git clone --recurse-submodules https://github.com/goldbattle/open_vins_mobile.git`
+    - OpenVINS will be located in [app/src/main/cpp/open_vins/](app/src/main/cpp/open_vins/)
+    - The native code which passes information into OpenVINS is [native-lib.cpp](app/src/main/cpp/native-lib.cpp)
 2. Open the cloned folder in Android Studio and "run" / build it and install it on your device
     - This will build both the [OpenVINS](https://github.com/rpng/open_vins/) c++ library, but also the Kotlin java component of it
     - As a post step, all the things in [app_device/](app_device/) are copied to the private app folder